eiffel-community/eiffel-intelligence/wiki/markdown/step-by-step-subscription-notification.md

     testCaseExecutions.testCase.conclusion == 'SUCCESSFUL' && testCase.id=='TC5'

 Both strings can be found in the aggregated object JSON.
-Consequently, the process is started to send notification to specified subscriber.
+Consequently, the process is started to send notification to the specified subscriber.
 For this, 'notificationMeta' and 'notificationType' field values are extracted from the subscription.

 ## Notify via REST POST
-In the example subscription above, the notification is sent as **REST POST** to the url http://127.0.0.1:3000/ei/test_subscription_rest.
-The notification message in this subscription is prepared as key value pairs in the request.
+In the example subscription above, the notification is sent as **REST POST** to the url "http://127.0.0.1:3000/ei/test_subscription_rest".
+The notification message in this subscription is prepared as key value pairs in the request body.

     "notificationMessageKeyValues": [{
-        "formkey": "e",
+        "formkey": "data",
-        "formvalue": "{parameter: [{ name: 'jsonparams', value : to_string(@) }, { name: 'runpipeline', value : 'mybuildstep' }]}"
+        "formvalue": "{parameter: [{ name: 'jsonparams', value : to_string(@) }, { name: 'artifact_identity', value : @.identity }]}"
     }]

 The key is 'jsonparams' and the value is the full aggregated object.
-These are part of the notification message for this particular subscription.
+The second parameter is the artifact identity which is extracted from the aggregation, These are part of the notification message for this particular subscription.
 Below is a list of the key value pairs which will be sent for this subscription.

     parameters:
         jsonparameters: {full aggregated object}
-        runpipeline: mybuildstep
+        artifact_identity: pkg:maven/com.mycompany.myproduct/sub-system@1.1.0

-If it was sent as raw JSON body, the notification message would look like below:
+If it was sent as raw JSON body, the first parameter of the notification message would look like below:

     {
         [